-- a.
-An emergency occurred and the Permittee can identify the cause(s) of the emergency; - b.
-The Permitted facility was at the time of the emergency being properly operated;
+- An emergency occurred and the Permittee can identify the cause(s) of the emergency; a. - The Permitted facility was at the time of the emergency being properly operated; b.

 c.
-During the period of the emergency, the Permittee took all reasonable steps to minimize levels of emissions that exceeded the emissions standards, or other requirements in the Permit; and
+During the period of the emergency, the Permittee took all reasonable steps to minimize levels of emissions that exceeded the emissions standards, or other requirements in the